eamena-project/eamenaR/README.md

 ## Duplicates

-The [`ref_are_duplicates()`](https://eamena-oxford.github.io/eamenaR/doc/ref_are_duplicates) function allows to identify duplicates in a GeoJSON file, or directly in the EAMENA DB.
-Using fuzzy matching between a selection of fields, for two HP identified by their ResourceID, this function creates a dataframe with the matching score between each fields:
+The function [`ref_are_duplicates()`](https://eamena-oxford.github.io/eamenaR/doc/ref_are_duplicates) identifies potential duplicates in a GeoJSON file, or directly in the EAMENA database.
+Using a fuzzy match between the values of a selection of fields, for two HPs identified by their ResourceID, this function creates a data frame with the match score between each field:

 ```
 d <- hash::hash()